-For more than 55 years, health centers that make up the Health Center Program have filled a critical need in the safety net health care system in our country.
-Since it began in 1965 with just two health centers, the Health Center Program has grown into a national primary care network with nearly 1,400 health centers and more than 13,000 delivery sites serving nearly 30 million people a year in communities across the United States.
+Over the last 57 years, health centers that make up the Health Center Program have filled a critical need in the safety net health care system in our country.
+Since it began in 1965 with just two health centers, the Health Center Program has grown into a national primary care network with nearly 1,400 health centers and more than 14,000 delivery sites serving more than 30 million people a year in communities across the United States.

 - Are community-based and patient-directed.

 - Provide comprehensive, high-quality primary care and preventive services regardless of patients’ ability to pay.

 - Employ inter-professional teams and patient-centric approaches.

 - Provide care coordination and other enabling services that facilitate access to care.

 - Collaborate with other providers or programs to improve access to care and community resources, such as those that address social determinants of health.